webmozart/json/README.md

 $encoder->encodeFile($data, '/path/to/file.json');
 ~~~

+By default, the [JSON schema] stored in the `$schema` property of the JSON
-You can pass the path to a [JSON schema] in the last optional argument of
+document is used to validate the file.
+You can also pass the path to the schema
-both methods:
+in the last optional argument of both methods:

 ~~~php
 use Webmozart\Json\ValidationFailedException;